Live Activities

 1. Start a Live Activity

-Import OneSignal and ActivityKit into your code and make sure that the Activity's type is accessible from both targets.
+Import OneSignal and ActivityKit into your code and ensure the Activity's type is accessible from both targets.

 import ActivityKit